AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 #### Step 2.
 A projection of Chain R in Chain L

 Say that the protocol of Chain L is extended to add support to contain a projection of Chain R's headers.
 That is, a bespoke protocol extension is created that allows/requires miners to publish known Chain R headers along with their Chain L block.
-Similar to the way Chain R projects Chain L, now Chain L also projects Chain R. This is shown in \autoref{fig:pow_refl_step2} and the following table.
+Similar to the way Chain R images Chain L, now Chain L also images Chain R. This is shown in \autoref{fig:pow_refl_step2} and the following table.

 | Time | L block made | L block contents | L state | R block made | R block contents | R state |
 |--|---|-----|------|---|-----|------|